Why Am I So Hard On Myself?

 Being Hard on Yourself Can Take a Toll

 These two statements take a situation that might not be pleasant and find the positives.
-Maybe the next time you need to go shopping, your child will want to go with you and find coupons so you can save even more money, with the hopes that they can get ice cream again.
+Maybe the next time you need to go shopping, your family will want to go with you and find coupons so you can save even more money, with the hopes that they can get ice cream again.

 For Additional Help & Support With Your ConcernsThis website is owned and operated by BetterHelp, who receives all fees associated with the platform.